 About

 Vancouver Island musician Laura Kelsey is known for her powerhouse voice and dynamic performances.
-She has opened for amazing artists like Jeff Martin (from The Tea Party) and Terra Lightfoot; and she’s also gone on tour with rocker Matthew Good.
+She has opened for amazing Canadian artists like Jeff Martin (from The Tea Party), Terra Lightfoot and Daniel Wesley; and she’s also gone on tour with rocker Matthew Good.

 Laura began singing and writing for bands at a young age in and around Vancouver, B.C., Canada, and moved to the Interior where she started performing as a solo artist.
 She released “Run Outta Road” in 2011, written with guitarist Peter Thorne, and a filmed a music video by HunCity Productions that premiered at the South Cariboo Theatre.